SashaPatsel/coding-drills/w9/02-queues/README.md

 Make a queue!

-A queue is a data strucutred that can be described by the term FIFO (First In First Out).
+A queue is a data strucutre that can be described by the term FIFO (First In First Out).
 The first element added to the array is the first one you can retrieve from it.

-A queue acts a lot like an array, but with less functionality.
+A queue acts a lot like an array, but with a more focused scope.

 However, some algorithms are best solved only with the methods available to a queue.